14 minutes read

 Quarter Past and Quarter To

-To explain quarters, you can separate the clock plate into four sections – 15 minutes each.
-These are quarters and they divide an hour into four equal 15-minute parts.
+Divide the clock face into four equal halves, each representing a quarter, to better illustrate the concept.
+These are quarters, and they divide an hour into four equal 15-minute parts.

-- Each time the long hand points at three (15 minutes) on the clock, it shows quarter past.
-For instance, a quarter past two means the short hand points at two while the long one points at 3 (15 minutes past two).
+- When the long hand on the clock points to three (15 minutes), it is a quarter past.
+In this case, a quarter past two indicates that the short hand is at two and the long hand is at three (15 minutes past two).

 How to Teach Telling Time with Books: Top Five Picks